henriq20/mchess/README.md

 // SAN notation
 chess.move('e4'); // White pawn moves to e4
 chess.move('d5'); // Black pawn moves to d5
-chess.move('exd5'); // White pawn on captures the pawn on d5
+chess.move('exd5'); // White pawn captures the pawn on d5

 // Same moves as above but with a simpler notation chess.move({ from: 'e2', to: 'e4' });